 Not too far from modern-day Rome lies the fascinating town of Ostia Antica.
 Once an important seaport of the Roman Empire, the city was lost to time, and today, most tourists don’t even know it exists.
 What makes Ostia Antica such a fascinating place to explore?
-Roman ruins shed a fascinating light on the life of ancient Romans.
+The ruins found here shed a fascinating light on the life of ancient Romans.Â

 This post may contain compensated links.
 Find out more info in our DISCLAIMER.

-A brief history of Ostia Antica
+A Brief History of Ostia Antica

 The name Ostia derives from the Latin word ostium, meaning mouth.
 In this case, the mouth refers to the Tiber River, where the site was located.
 In antiquity, it was on the Tyrrhenian coast and had direct access to the sea.
 The site of Ostia Antica should not be confused with modern-day Lido di Ostia, which we’ll talk about later.